Organizational Culture: Definition and Types

 Disadvantages of Market Culture: On the other hand, because there’s a number tied to every decision, project and position within the company, it can be difficult for employees to meaningfully engage with their work and live out their professional purpose.
 There is also risk for burnout in this aggressive and fast-paced environment.

 For an industry leader like Bluecore, a retail marketing platform that utilizes AI technology, providing employees with clear objectives helps the team provide all-star customer service.
-“Our team is clear on its goals, and we are incentivized through compensation structure and recognition,” Kim Surko, vice president of customer success, said.
+“Our team is clear on its goals, and we are incentivized through compensation structure and recognition,” Kim Surko, vice president of customer success, told Built In.
 “With that foundation, we can apply our personality and values to define how we will accomplish those goals.”

 How to Create Market Culture Within Your Organization: Because every aspect of a market culture is tied to the company’s bottom line, start by evaluating each position within your organization.
 Calculate the ROI of every role and ascribe reasonable benchmarks for production.
 Consider rewarding top performers to encourage similar work.